 Credit cards, student loans, and other debts are a fact of modern life.
-Last year, the average American carried about $38,000 in personal debt.
+In fact, the average American carries $90,460 in debt, according to a CNBC study from 2021.
 And fewer than one in four American adults are completely debt-free.

 But if you think you’ve got to be completely free and clear of all other financial obligations before you can think about buying a home, think again.
 People with credit card bills and student loans become homeowners everyday.
 You don’t need to be completely debt-free to qualify for a mortgage.
 Would-be homeowners just need to be savvy about how other debts impact their chances of qualifying for a mortgage.
 (Hint: it’s all about the monthly budget.)